Hache1979/Citroen_React/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Citroen_Argentina is work in progress a react development, created as a small version of the current Citroën site.
+Citroen_Argentina is a react E-commerce development, created as a small version of the current Citroën site.
 The project was built from scratch, and was empowered using react-Bootstrap plugins.
 The structure is simple and the site navegation is really intuitive (very easy to use).

 * [React Citroën E-commerce (gif)](https://gifyu.com/image/SszMy)